 In 2020, I joined gorillagroup.com because I wanted to try my hand at an international team working on online stores for companies worldwide.

-During my work at Gorilla Group, I got involved in supporting an open-source project: Magento PWA Studio.
+While working at Gorilla Group, I supported an open-source project: Magento PWA Studio.
 I contributed some code there and helped develop this product.
-During this time, I also wrote tutorials for developers who wanted to start their adventure with PWA Studio, which was appreciated by the community and the PWA Studio team.
+During this time, I also wrote tutorials for developers who wanted to start their adventure with PWA Studio, which the community and the PWA Studio team appreciated.

 My work was noticed, and at the end of 2021, I took on the role of technical leader of the open-source project Vuestorefront for Magento 2.
-My great team and I brought this project to a next level in six months.
-It was an amazing adventure.
+My great team and I brought this project to the next level in six months.
+It was a fantastic adventure.

 Recently, I got involved in helping to develop the Vue Storefront Console platform.
 For me, it involved another leap into new technologies such as Google Cloud, Serverless, Terraform, and microservices architecture.

 So here I am, and you are with me because you are reading this, for which I thank you once again.
-I greatly desire to share my experience, which is why I am writing this blog.
+I greatly desire to share my experience, so I am writing this blog.
 Deep down, I feel that my professional career is slowly turning from the programmer’s path to the path of an educator, creator of educational materials, and mentor for others.
-That’s what I want to do, but will it be useful for others?
+I want to do that, but will it be useful for others?
 It sounds like a topic for another adventure. 🙂

 What is important to me

-I don’t know how to name it, but I’m an old-school person.
+I don’t know how to name it, but I’m old-school.
 On the one hand, I love new technologies that I use at work, but on the other hand, new technologies scare me.

-Our world is becoming more and more virtual every step of the way, and we want to do everything faster and better.
+Our world is becoming increasingly virtual every step of the way, and we want to do everything faster and better.
 The result is that life escapes us because we can’t enjoy it.

-To avoid getting caught up in this tornado, I live according to the principles of slow life and I am an essentialist.
-I prefer to focus on one thing at a time and consistently pursue my goal rather than running like crazy, changing directions and goals for no reason.
+In order not to get caught up in this vortex, I try to focus on one thing at a time and consistently move towards my goal instead of rushing like a madman, changing directions and goals for any reason.
+Tiny steps instead of giant leaps.

 In addition, I value education.
 I’ve developed a way of learning in which I spread the knowledge I gain among others.
-This way, I learn and can also teach others.
-I’m not an expert in many areas, but I believe that a pragmatic approach to development and the consistency resulting from essentialism allows me to improve and educate others constantly.
+This way, I understand and can also teach others.
+I’m not an expert in many areas, but a pragmatic approach to development and the consistency resulting from essentialism allows me to improve and educate others constantly.

 I would like to reach a point in my professional career where I can focus on creating educational content available to everyone.
-Whenever I can, I publish my code in open repositories on GitHub and tutorials as articles on my blog.
+I publish my code in open repositories on GitHub and tutorials as articles on my blog whenever I can.
 Unfortunately, 95% of my time lately has to be spent on commercial cooperation in enterprise projects.

 What I do outside of work